Last updated on August 2nd, 2022

-In this article, you will find a list of benefits of saunf, based on the science and what is the spice fennel used for.
+In this article, you will find a list of benefits of fennel, based on the science and what is the spice fennel used for.

 Saunf is packed with all the essential nutrients and fewer calories.
-Fresh fennel bulb is a well-accepted source of vitamin C (a water-soluble vitamin) crucial for building immunity, repair of tissues, and is necessary for the synthesis of collagen.
+Fresh fennel bulb is a well-accepted source of vitamin C (a water-soluble vitamin) crucial for building immunity, and repairing tissues, and is necessary for the synthesis of collagen.

 Also, vitamin C acts as an effective antioxidant in the body, defending the body against cellular damage brought about by unstable molecules known as free radicals.
 Both fennel bulb and seeds comprise of vital mineral manganese which plays a significant role in enzyme activation, metabolism, regulation of blood glucose, cellular protection, wound healing, and bone development.
 Apart from manganese, fennel and its seeds consist of other minerals important for bone health, such as calcium, potassium, and magnesium.